suwebdev/wats-3020-node-1/README.md

 In order to successfully complete this assignment, you must find and complete the **TODOs** in the code:

 **1-experiments**
-Add code to replace TODO's in 3-types/index.js
+Add code to work on the TODO's in 1-experiments/index.js
   - Use the `typeof` operator to display what JavaScript sees as the types of constant value provide
   ```JavaScript
   typeof <value to test>